akhanalcs/selfhosted-guides/services/recyclarr/README.md

    │ (...other formats removed for brevity)                                 │ └───────────────┴────────────────────────────────────────────────────────┘
    ```
    Based on this output, populate media naming in `recyclarr.yml` like below.
-I'm using Plex so I'm choosing `plex-tmdb` for both folder and movie naming.
+I'm using Plex, so I'm choosing `plex-tmdb` for both folder and movie naming.
 For your setup, choose whatever you like from the available options.
    ```yml
     # Seen in Radarr > Settings > Media Management > Movie Naming
     media_naming: